rust-lang/rust/active/0000-scoped-attributes-for-checked-arithmetic.md

 C and C++ define `INT_MIN / -1` and `INT_MIN % -1` to be undefined behavior, to
 make it possible to use a division and remainder instruction to compute them.
-Mathematically, however, modulus can never overflow and `INT_MIN % -1` has value, `0`.
+Mathematically, however, modulus can never overflow and `INT_MIN % -1` has value `0`.
 Should Rust consider these to be instances of overflow, or should it guarantee that they return the correct mathematical result, at the cost of a runtime branch?
 Division is already slow, so a branch here may be an affordable